Access To Post-Conviction DNA Testing

 Do all states have post-conviction DNA access statutes?

-Although 49 states have post-conviction DNA testing access statutes, many of these testing laws are limited in scope and substance.
+Although all 50 states have post-conviction DNA testing access statutes, many of these testing laws are limited in scope and substance.

 What are the common shortcomings of existing DNA access laws?

-• Some laws present insurmountable hurdles to the individual seeking access, putting the burden on the defense to effectively solve the crime and prove that the DNA evidence promises to implicate another individual.
+• Some laws present insurmountable hurdles to the individual seeking access, putting the burden on the wrongfully convicted person to effectively solve the crime and prove that the DNA evidence promises to implicate another individual.

 • Many laws fail to include adequate safeguards for the preservation of DNA evidence.